 How we love Brussels!
 One of the unique things to do in Brussels is to take a proud stroll at their comic strip and admire all the stunning murals or TinTin and his friends.
 This strip is completely free.

-Brussels also has a comic museum where all the stories and history of the comic world is displayed.
+Brussels also has a comic museum where all the stories and history of the comic world are displayed.

 The Széchenyi Medicinal Bath in Budapest is beautiful and a MUST visit.
 It is the largest medicinal bath in Europe.
-The thermal waters are known to have healing and therapeutic qualities.
+Thermal waters are known to have healing and therapeutic qualities.

 Accessing the thermal spas in Budapest is cheaper than the Blue Lagoon in Iceland.
 Plus you get to pose in front of bright yellow buildings that look like royalty.

-Visit the world’s most popular Arts Museum – the Lourve
+47. Visit the world’s most popular Arts Museum – the Louvre

-The Lourve museum is THE most visited museum in Paris and the world.
-The famed painting of Mona Lisa is kept here, along with the works of many other esteemed artists.
+The Louvre museum is THE most visited museum in Paris and the world.
+The famed painting of the Mona Lisa is kept here, along with the works of many other esteemed artists.

-Expect long line –ups to the museum, but a visit is definitely worth it.
-Consider visiting the Lourve in the afternoon (after close) or during off seasons to beat the crowd.
+Expect long line–ups to the museum, but a visit is definitely worth it.
+Consider visiting the Louvre in the afternoon (after close) or during off seasons to beat the crowd.